 ERRORlevel).
 These kind of errors regard to a bad configuration parameter, and eventually may lead to a Cygnus fail.

 Bad configuration (Unrecognized HDFS API.
-The sink can start, but the data is not going to be persisted!)* Channel error (
+The sink can start, but the data is not going to be persisted!)* Bad HTTP notification (

 ERRORlevel).
 These kind of errors tell about problems with the internal channel of the agent.
 This channel is used as part of the failover mechanisms of Flume, storing those events that cannot be processed by the sinks.
 Nevertheless, the channel may fail itself, either because the HTTP source is not able to put the event (channel error, or simply it is full), either because the sink cannot get a new event.